-Admin Key: Specify an Admin Key for the port.
-The member ports in a dynamic of the port to be selected as the dynamic aggregation group member.
+Port Priority: Specify a Port Priority for the port.
+This value determines the priority of the port to be selected as the dynamic aggregation group member.
 The port with smaller Port Priority will be considered as the preferred one.
 If the two port priorities are equal; the port with smaller port number is preferred.